GingerDeity/DedupeResearch/README.md

    d. `./ksmend.sh` to stop running KSM when you're satisfied

 ## VMs
 VMs are very important for distributing your work, and are very crucial for KSM experiments.
+All code listed here will be found in the `VMs` folder.
 There is a zip file containing a bare-bones version of the VM image file I used for my experiments, and ***the username and password for the VM is josh and admin respectively.*** you'll need to increase the disk-space, RAM, and CPUs as needed for your own devices.
 After tailoring the IMG file to your needs, you can use this as a LVL-1 VM and scp a copy of that same IMG file into the VM itself to create LVL-2 VMs.
 There are 2 steps to using a VM: booting it up, then scp'ing into it.
 We'll first go over the essential code for VMs and certain KSM experiments.

 ### Hierarchy
 The following code section goes on the following assumption of VM tree hierarchy: